Barosaurus: Paleoecology

 Assistant Curator David Evans mounted the ROM specimen conservatively, with a relatively low head to give the dinosaur moderate blood pressure.
 The extremely long neck, 10 meters (30 feet) may have developed to enable Barosaurus to feed over a wide area without moving around; it may also have enabled the dinosaurs to radiate excess body heat.
-Evans suggests that sexual selection might have favoured those with longer necks.
+Evans suggests that sexual selection might have favored those with longer necks.
 (See video "Neck Impossible" at reference.)